verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] After years of hard work you have reached the pinnacle of mediocrity.
 - [ ] Everyone wants what the other person has.
 - [ ] It's scary how fast moments become memories.
+- [ ] Why are you talking like a cunt?
+I'm in the habit of avoiding people who talk like cunts.